-Excellent wines can be found in California’s Sonoma Valley and Napa Regions.
+Excellent wines can be found in Northern California wine country, such as Sonoma Valley and Napa Regions.
 Whether you consider yourself a wine enthusiast or not, you will gain valuable insight into the winemaking process and the wide varieties available.

 San Francisco Wine Tasting: Should you book a tour guide?